 From April 1993 he was managing director of OTP Bank's Treasury Directorate, and since 1994 he has been Deputy CEO of the Commercial Banking Division.
 Member of DSK Bank's Supervisory Board.
 He has been Chairman of the Board of Directors of OTP banka Srbija since 10 December 2010.
-He is Chairman of the Supervisory Board of OTP Real Estate Ltd. He has been a member of OTP Bank's Board of Directors since 15 April 2016.
+Between 30 June 2014 and 9 September 2018, he was Chairman of the Supervisory Board of OTP Real Estate Ltd.

+He has been a member of OTP Bank's Board of Directors since 15 April 2016.